huggingface/datatrove/README.md

 - `pipeline` a list consisting of the pipeline steps that should be run
 - `logging_dir` a datafolder where log files, statistics and more should be saved.
 Do not reuse folders for different pipelines/jobs as this will overwrite your stats, logs and completions.
 - `skip_completed` (_bool_, `True` by default) datatrove keeps track of completed tasks so that when you relaunch a job they can be skipped.
 Set this to `False` to disable this behaviour
+- `randomize_start` (_bool_, `False` by default) randomizes the start time of each task within a job by approximately 3 minutes to prevent all tasks from starting simultaneously and potentially overloading the system.

 Call an executor's `run` method to execute its pipeline.